vstoppe/zsh/Readme.md

 # Notes

 - This config has no ssh-agent configuration for Linux.
-This is done in my case with a [systemd service](https://wiki.archlinux.org/index.php/SSH_keys#Start_ssh-agent_with_systemd_user)
+In my case it is done by a [systemd service](https://wiki.archlinux.org/index.php/SSH_keys#Start_ssh-agent_with_systemd_user)

 # Installation